List of Arrested Development characters

-Arrested Development is an American television sitcom that originally aired on the Fox network from November 2, 2003, to February 10, 2006.
-A fourth season of 15 episodes was released on Netflix on May 26, 2013.
+Arrested Development is an American television sitcom that originally aired on Fox from November 2, 2003, to February 10, 2006.
+A fourth season of 15 episodes was released on Netflix on May 26, 2013, and a fifth season was released in two parts on May 29, 2018, and March 15, 2019.
 Created by Mitchell Hurwitz, the show centers the Bluth family.
 The Bluths are formerly wealthy and a habitually dysfunctional family.
 It is presented in a continuous format, and incorporates hand-held camera work, narration, archival photos, and historical footage.
 The series stars Jason Bateman, Portia de Rossi, Will Arnett, Michael Cera, Alia Shawkat, Tony Hale, David Cross, Jeffrey Tambor, and Jessica Walter.
 In addition, Ron Howard serves as the series narrator and an executive producer on the show.